-The draft plan was available for public review on July 29, 2021 through August 31, 2021.
-The MPHA Board of Commissioners held a public hearing on August 25, 2021.
+The draft plan was available for public review on The MPHA Board of Commissioners held a public hearing on

 Appendix B contains the priorities as approved by MPHA's Resident Advisory Board.

 Appendix C contains detailed documentation of MPHA's public process and a summary of public comments.